-- Recording beep tone can only be applied by the Communication Manager, not by the recorder - The user pressing the button will not hear the beep tone. - Calls recorded using this feature are only indexed with the party that pressed the button, not the other party on the call.
+- If beep tone set to yes on ACR, then only the user pressing the button will hear this tone and not the other party on the call.
+For this reason it is recommended to use the CM beep tone in environments where Audix-rec and beep tone are required. - If you are using the specific tone options on CM for Audix-rec, both parties on the call will hear this tone. - Calls recorded using this feature are only indexed with the party that pressed the button, not the other party on the call.

-For more information, refer to the One-Step Recording via Audix topic, Feature Related System Parameters Section, in Chapter 19: Screen Reference of the Administrator Guide for Avaya Communication Manager.
+For more information, refer to the AUDIX One-Step Recording Chapter in the Avaya Aura® Communication Manager Feature Description and Implementation guide.